RamMaths/ObsidianNotes/Tensorflowjs/4_Chapter.md

 ### Writing PNGs

 The features for writing PNG are significantly more limited than a JPG.
-The  method `node.encodePng` expects an integer representation of our tensor with values ranging 0-255.
+<mark>The  method `node.encodePng` expects an integer representation</mark> of our tensor with values ranging 0-255.

 ```js
 const bigMess = tf.randomUniform([400, 400, 3], 0, 255);